 In 1982, he directed his first operas with Lake George Opera (Pagliacci), Opera Company of Philadelphia (La rondine), and Michigan Opera Theatre (La traviata and Faust).
 In 1984, he directed Carmen for the Tulsa Opera, returning the following year for Faust with Neil Shicoff, Samuel Ramey, and Diana Soviero.
 He was subsequently appointed General Director.
 In 1986, he directed a new production of Roméo et Juliette for Opéra de Montréal.

 Two years later, he was appointed General and Artistic Director of Opéra de Montréal, and remained from 1988 to 2002.
 He brought the company great financial success and international artistic renown.
-He supplemented the standard operatic canon by programming lesser known and contemporary pieces, and world premières such as Thérèse Raquin by Tobias Picker and Nelligan by Andre Gagnon.
+He supplemented the standard operatic canon by programming lesser known and contemporary pieces, as well as world premières such as Thérèse Raquin by Tobias Picker and Nelligan by Andre Gagnon.

 As a stage director and producer, his 415 productions have won numerous awards and appeared on the stages of more than 100 opera companies throughout the world in such cities as Buenos Aires, Caracas, Catania, Dallas, Denver, Detroit, Mexico City, Miami, Monte Carlo, Palermo, Philadelphia, San Francisco, Santiago, Seattle, Zurich, Toronto, Vancouver, and Erfurt, where his recent production of Carmen was voted Best Production of the Year.

 Committed to nurturing the artists of tomorrow, Mr. Uzan continues teaching courses, classes, and workshops as an integral part of his busy schedule.
 He served on the faculties of Wellesley College, Middlebury College, Sarah Lawrence University, and Mount Holyoke College, in addition to directing Young Artist Programs at companies such as Florida Grand Opera.
 He is also co-founder and Director of Uzan International Artists, a leader in international artist management, with a diverse roster including classical singers for opera and concert, actors for stage and screen, directors, designers, and conductors.

 In 2008, his novel The Shattered Sky was published in both French and English by Enigma Books, and became Mr. Uzan’s first English language published work.
 His blog, The Wooden Sword, has an avid fan base, and will soon be collated to create his second published novel.